|

 anonymous person who wrote the introduction had also written

-with those.
 The following story is about how Scott's "Initiate"

 book and his devastating criticisms of Krishnamurti came